cahuparo/academic-chparada/content/post/2019-10-12_MyFirstPost/index.md

 # 7) Determine your bestK using structure harvester:

 Now that you have your files in your personal computer, you can determine the best K for your data.
-See gif below:
+In the example below, the bestK is 3.

 {{< figure library="true" src="structure_harvester.gif" title="Structure harvester" lightbox="true" >}}